jotego/jtopl/README.md

 JTOPL is an FM sound source written in Verilog, fully compatible with YM3526.
 This project will most likely grow to include other Yamaha chips of the OPL family.

+## Using JTOPL in a git project

+If you are using JTOPL in a git project, the best way to add it to your project is:

+1. Optionally fork JTOPL's repository to your own GitHub account
+2. Add it as a submodule to your git project: `git submodule add https://github.com/jotego/jtopl.git`
+3. Now you can refer to the RTL files in **jtopl/hdl**

+The advantages of a using a git submodule are:

+1. Your project contains a reference to a commit of the JTOPL repository
+2. As long as you do not manually update the JTOPL submodule, it will keep pointing to the same commit
+3. Each time you make a commit in your project, it will include a pointer to the JTOPL commit used.
+So you will always know the JTOPL that worked for you
+4. If JTOPL is updated and you want to get the changes, simply update the submodule using git.
+The new JTOPL commit used will be annotated in your project's next commit.
+So the history of your project will reflect that change too.
+5. JTOPL files will be intact and you will use the files without altering them.

 ## Features

 The implementation tries to be as close to original hardware as possible.
 Low usage of FPGA resources has also been a design goal.